 The 700 MHz Band is an important swathe of spectrum available for both commercial wireless and public safety communications.
 The Band consists of 108 megahertz of spectrum running from 698-806 MHz and was freed up as a result of the Digital Television Transition.

-The location of the 700 MHz Band -- just above the remaining TV broadcast channels -- give it excellent propagation characteristics.
+The location of the 700 MHz Band -- just above the remaining TV broadcast channels -- gives it excellent propagation characteristics.
 This allows the 700 MHz signals to penetrate buildings and walls easily and to cover larger geographic areas with less infrastructure (relative to frequencies in higher bands).

 700 MHz Band Plan for Public Safety Services